PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Experiments

 \subsection{Ablation Study}

-To comprehensively evaluate the effectiveness of our proposed model components, we conducted ablation studies focusing on datasets, the impact of the sparse sampler, sampling strategies, and document length.
-Below, we present the findings from each of these experiments.
+To comprehensively evaluate the effectiveness of our contributions, we conduct ablation studies focusing on the impact of the sparse sampler, the dataset, the document length, and sampling strategies.
+These experiments are based on the English subset of our PaperPDF for training and evaluation to avoid interference from other factors.